-Operations with Numbers: Base Ten Generalize place value 6.
-Using models and quantitative reasoning, explain that in a multi-digit whole number, a digit in any place represents understanding for multiten times what it represents in the place to its right. digit whole numbers.
+Operations with N umbers: Base Ten Generalize place value understanding for multi- digit whole numbers.
+6. Using models and quantitative reasoning, explain that in a multi-digit whole number, a digit in any place represents ten times what it represents in the place to its right.
 7. Read and write multi-digit whole numbers using standard form, word form, and expanded form.
 8. Use place value understanding to compare two multi-digit numbers using >, =, and < symbols.
 9. Round multi-digit whole numbers to any place using place value understanding.
-Use place value 10.
-Use place value strategies to fluently add and subtract multi-digit whole numbers and connect strategies to the understanding and standard algorithm. properties of operations to perform multi-digit 11.
-Find the product of two factors (up to four digits by a one-digit number and two two-digit numbers), using arithmetic with whole strategies based on place value and the properties of operations. a.
-Illustrate and explain the product of two factors using equations, rectangular arrays, and area models. numbers.
-12. Use strategies based on place value, properties of operations, and/or the relationship between multiplication and division to find whole-number quotients and remainders with one-digit divisors and up to four-digit dividends. a.
+Use place value understanding and properties of operations 10.
+Use place value strategies to fluently add and subtract multi-digit whole numbers and connect strategies to the standard algorithm. to perform multi-digit arithmetic with whole 11.
+Find the product of two factors (up to four digits by a one-digit number and two two-digit numbers), using strategies based on place value and the properties of operations. numbers. a.
+Illustrate and explain the product of two factors using equations, rectangular arrays, and area models.
+12. Use strategies based on place value, properties of operations, and/or the relationship between multiplication and division to find whole-number quotients and remainders with one-digit divisors and up to four-digit dividends.a.
 Illustrate and/or explain quotients using equations, rectangular arrays, and/or area models.

+Operations with Numbers: Fractions

-Extend understanding of fraction equivalence and ordering.
-Denominators are limited to 2, 3, 4, 5, 6, 8, 10, 12, and 100.
-13. Using area and length fraction models, explain why one fraction is equivalent to another, taking into account that the number and size of the parts differ even though the two fractions themselves are the same size. a.
+Extend understanding of 13.
+Using area and length fraction models, explain why one fraction is equivalent to another, taking into account that

+fraction equivalence and the number and size of the parts differ even though the two fractions themselves are the same size.

+ordering. a.
 Apply principles of fraction equivalence to recognize and generate equivalent fractions.

-Example: \(\frac{a}{b} \) is equivalent to \(\frac{n \times a}{n \times b} \).
+Example: $\frac{a}{b}$ is equivalent to $\frac{n \times a}{n \times b}$.

+Denominators are n × b

+limited to 2, 3, 4, 5, 6, 8,

+10, 12, and 100.

+., ,